Nevada Millennium Scholarship

 The scholarship was created using the money that Nevada received from the Tobacco Master Settlement Agreement.
 Currently, the scholarship allows up to $80 per credit hour for eligible students with a total lifetime value of $10,000.
+It faces a projected funding shortfall by 2027 due to decreasing revenue from tobacco sales.
+State Treasurer Zach Conine has stated that the program's survival will require the legislature to either increase general fund appropriations or reduce the scholarship's overall costs.